 Proposition 112 is backed by extreme out-of-state groups and increases energy setbacks to five times the distance of what is currently required, which effectively bans oil and natural gas development in Colorado, costing tens of thousands of jobs, hundreds of millions in tax revenue, and devastating large segments of our economy.

-According to a study released by the Common Sense Policy Roundtable (CSPR) and the REMI partnership, Initiative 97 would eliminate over $26 billion annually in state GDP, more than $1 billion in tax revenue, and as many as 147,800 jobs by 2030.
-This latest study reinforces a recent analysis conducted by the Colorado Oil and Gas Conservation Committee showing that the setback measure would put 85% of the state off limits to new oil and natural gas development.
-Learn more about the study: commonsensepolicyroundtable.org/oil-gas-setback-study
+According to a study released by the Common Sense Policy Roundtable (CSPR) and the REMI partnership, Proposition 112 would eliminate over $26 billion annually in state GDP, more than $1 billion in tax revenue, and as many as 147,800 jobs by 2030.
+In fact, 77% of all jobs lost would be outside of the oil and natural gas industry including health care, retail, construction, real estate, hotel and food services.

-Initiative 108 protects all private property owners, including those who grow and raise our food and have invested a lifetime of financial and sweat equity into their property.
+Amendment 74 protects all private property owners, including those who grow and raise our food and have invested a lifetime of financial and sweat equity into their property.
 When a government action takes or devalues property, it is only fair to make sure private property owners are compensated for their losses.

 Property owners, including farmers and ranchers rely on their property for their livelihood and currently the government has the ability to dictate how that private property is used without fairly compensating the owners.
 We must protect this safety net of fair compensation, based off their fair market value of property, otherwise it could have a devastating impact on the value of private property.

 Click here to learn more about the importance of protecting private property rights for all Coloradans.